Herbert Waddell: Personal life

-Waddell was born in Scotland in 1902 and was first educated at The Glasgow Academy before switching to Fettes College and later completed his education in France.
+Waddell was born in Scotland in 1902 and was first educated at The Glasgow Academy before switching to Fettes College and later completing his education in France.
 Waddell fought in the British Army during the Second World War, commanding the 11th Highland Light Infantry.
 He remained with the 11th during their change to a tank unit, commanding the second battalion, the 141st regiment RAC.
 Waddell finished the war with a Mention in Dispatches and the rank of full Colonel.

 He was the father of the rugby player Gordon Waddell.

 Rugby Union career

 Amateur career

 Waddell became a keen rugby player whilst a schoolboy and captained the Fettes College team.
 On leaving education he joined Glasgow Academicals, a team he would represent throughout his international career.